-Dolly Parton Reportedly Wants To Pose For Playboy When She Turns 75
+Dolly Parton Wants To Pose For Playboy When She Turns 75

 “I thought it’d be such a hoot if they go for it.
 I don’t know if they will.
 If I could be on the cover again when I’m 75.”

-When Dolly first appeared on the cover of Playboy in 1978, she was 32-years-old and did not pose nude inside.
-Instead, she sported the signature look of the magazine’s iconic Playboy bunnies, showing off her ample curves with a black bodysuit, ears, and bow tie.
+When Dolly first appeared on the cover of Playboy in 1978, she was 32 years old and did not pose nude inside.
+Instead, she sported the signature look of the magazine’s iconic Playboy bunnies, showing off her ample curves in a black bodysuit, rabbit ears, and bow-tie.

 “Well, I don't plan to retire.
 I just turned 74!“ With her signature charm and unique voice, it’s so easy to see why fans will always love @DollyParton #60Mins pic.twitter.com/RlPme7tumJ